Your Rights With Police

 - Public transport or while driving

 Criminal Law (Detention and Interrogation) Act 1995, Section 9: Explicit statutory silence rights.
-Police must ensure understanding—potentially requiring suspects to paraphrase caution.
+Police must ensure understanding.

 🔍 Search Powers

-Warrantless search in public if reasonable suspicion of: drugs, explosives, weapons, graffiti tools (14+ on/near transport), stolen property, items for serious offences.
+Warrantless search in public if reasonable suspicion of: drugs, explosives, weapons, graffiti tools, stolen property, items for serious offences.

 Northern Territory (NT)